Classic Macaroni Salad Recipe

 Add Diced Dill Pickles or Sweet Pickle Relish

-A couple of tablespoons adds a briny pop that works really well against the sweet dressing.
+A couple of tablespoons provide a briny burst that complements the sweetness of the dressing perfectly.

 Double the Carrots

-More sweetness and color without changing anything else.
-They disappear into the salad in the best way.
+Added sweetness and color without altering anything else.
+They blend into the salad perfectly.

-Three Tools That Make This Salad Ten Minutes Faster
+Three Tools That Make This Macaroni Salad Ten Minutes Faster

 A Sharp Paring Knife